corpus-io/tokenize.it-smart-contracts/docs/using_the_contracts.md

 - `_token` : address of the token deployed when creating the new company

+The investment is executed during deployment of the contract.
+Therefore, two steps are necessary BEFORE deployment, or the deployment transaction will revert:
-The contract needs to be given minting right in the company token contract by calling `setUpMinter` from an address which has the role of the Minter Admin.
-In that call, an allowance needs to be given which matches the `_maxAmount` of tokens.
+- The future contract address needs to be given minting right in the company token contract by calling `setUpMinter` from an address which has the role of the Minter Admin.
+In that call, an allowance needs to be given which matches or exceeds the `_amount` of tokens.
+This step signals the offering company's invitation.

-For the investor to accept the personal invite, the function `deal(uint *amount)` needs to be called, where `*amount`  is the amount of tokens the investor is buying.
+- The investor needs to give a a sufficient allowance in the currency contract to the future address of the contract.
+This step signals the investors commitment to the offer.

+Once both steps have been completed, the Personal Invite contract can be deployed by anyone (either of the two parties or a third party) with [CREATE2](https://docs.openzeppelin.com/cli/2.8/deploying-with-create2), through the Personal Invite Factory's deploy() function.
 Limitations apply for `_amount`, see [above](###-Limitations-for-acceptable-amounts)

-The investor needs to give a a sufficient allowance in the currency contract to the personalInvite contract for the deal to be successful

-The personal investment invite can be withdrawn by the same address who deployed the contract by calling `revoke()`
+## Personal Invite Factory
+This [contract](../contracts/PersonalInviteFactory.sol) can be used to:
+1. Calculate the future address of a PersonalInvite
+2. Deploy the PersonalInvite to this address

 ## Continuous Fundraising / Starting on open round